cauzp/CSCW26_ZP/README.md

-# Overview
+# Platformed Prisms: Cross-Cultural Audience Reactions to IShowSpeed's China Tour on YouTube and Douyin
-This repository contains two anonymized and sampled datasets for CSCW 2026 Paper.
+This repository contains two anonymized and sampled datasets for ACM CSCW 2026 Paper.
 The datasets have been processed to ensure privacy and reduce their size for checking.

 # Key Features